Security-Onion-Solutions/securityonion-docs/architecture.rst

 Management
 ~~~~~~~~~~

 The ``manager node`` runs :ref:`soc` and :ref:`kibana`.
-It has its own local instance of :ref:`elasticsearch`, but that's mainly used for storing :ref:`cases` data and central configuration.
+It has its own local instance of :ref:`elasticsearch`, but that's mainly used for managing the :ref:`elasticsearch` cluster once search nodes join the cluster.
 An analyst connects to the manager node from a client workstation (perhaps :ref:`desktop`) to execute queries and retrieve data.
 Please keep in mind that a dedicated manager node requires separate search nodes.

 The manager node runs the following components: